13 Tips to Level Up Your Nonprofit’s Social Media Engagement Tactics

 13. Test Everything

-As long as you’re sticking to your nonprofit’s brand and mission, there aren’t any definite rules about how you post on social media.
+As long as you’re sticking to your nonprofit’s brand and mission, there aren’t any definite rules about how to post on social media.
 Post content with and without links, with one hashtag or many, and see what happens when you throw in the occasional emoji.
 If something doesn’t perform as well as you’d hoped, you’ve still learned something about your audience and the way they engage with you.

 These 13 tips are tailored to help up-level your social media engagement, but remember that the best approach to social media is the one that works for your nonprofit.
-Try all of these tips, or try just one at a time and see how they land.

 You might find that some tips work better on certain platforms than others, some resonate really well with your audience, and some may even become your nonprofit’s bread-and-butter.
 After all, every nonprofit’s social media strategy will be a little different, and all of this data is information you can use to tailor your approach to really move the needle.
 Happy sharing!